RELISTOR Targets the Underlying Cause of

-This targeted action of RELISTOR blocks opioids from binding to inhibit their constipating effects on the GI tract.
+This targeted action of RELISTOR blocks opioids from binding to decrease their constipating effects on the GI tract.

-Therefore, RELISTOR can effectively treat the constipation initiated by the peripheral action of opioids to mu-receptors in the GI tract without compromising opioid-mediated analgesic effects on the central nervous system.
+Therefore, RELISTOR can help treat the constipation initiated by the peripheral action of opioids to mu-receptors in the GI tract without compromising opioid-mediated analgesic effects on the central nervous system.

-By occupying the mu-receptor in the GI tract, RELISTOR can restore your patient's bowel function.
+By occupying the mu-receptor in the GI tract, RELISTOR may help restore your patient's bowel function.

-The most common adverse events in clinical trials with RELISTOR were abdominal pain, flatulence, nausea, dizziness, diarrhea, and hyperhidrosis.
+The most common adverse reactions in adult patients with OIC and advanced illness are abdominal pain, flatulence, nausea, dizziness, and diarrhea.

 - RELISTOR® (methylnaltrexone bromide) Prescribing Information, Salix Pharmaceuticals.